 Ayodele Arigbabu has over 15 years’ experience delivering projects that cut across architecture, design, film, digital media, publishing, event production and curation; and the development of digital and interactive arts and applications.

 To learn the importance of insignificance" is the way he frames a desire to reacquaint himself with a world that is irretrievably entangled, preposterously alive and completely partial.

 With two decades of hands-on media experience, paired with his research in fandoms and other communities of practice, Bob's work focuses on creating spaces for intellectual curiosity, accessibility, and audience advocacy.

 Art historian and artistic director Brigitte van der Sande has an interdisciplinary approach of international cultural topics, and seeks new connections between different worlds and audiences.

-Dougald Hine is a British-born, Sweden-based social thinker, writer and initiator of a series of projects, including School of Everything, Spacemakers (a 'utopian regeneration agency'), the Dark Mountain Project and – most recently – HOME: A School for Culturemakers.
+Dougald Hine is a British-born, Sweden-based social thinker, writer and initiator of a series of projects, his most recent– HOME: A School for Culturemakers.

 James recent research projects include a 3 year study on the Portuguese island of Madeira using the location as a living laboratory through a combination of fictional and factual multi-scale energy-related design solutions.

 Jerome has created the Tribunal of Future Generations, a show/conference in the form of a trial, that provides an original forum to discuss major future challenges.

 "As long as the future, in their great plurality, still give some space to creative media forms, there is a good chance that I will want to explore them."